Wellard10/StaffCardsCYA/MODEL_HEALTH_REPORT.md

 - Make one small, focused change per PR.
 - In PR description include: files changed, why, manual validation steps (open `*.pbit` -> check page X and visual Y), and RLS role checks.
 - Attach screenshots showing before/after visuals or the model diagram if relationships changed.

+## Notes about the archive PR
+An automated archive of leftover backups was created on branch `chore/archive-duplicates`.
+Reviewer checklist for that PR:

+- Confirm the archive folder exists: `Staff Card Clean v2.SemanticModel/archive/` and contains only backups or historical exports (files ending with `.bak` or named with `(2)`).
+- Confirm canonical table `.tmdl` files under `Staff Card Clean v2.SemanticModel/definition/tables/` are the expected, non-`(2)` versions.
+- Open `Staff Card Clean v2.SemanticModel/definition/model.tmdl` in Tabular Editor and confirm referenced table names match the canonical `.tmdl` files (no `(2)` references in the active model).
+- Validate in Power BI Desktop: open `Staff Card Clean v2.pbit` and confirm visuals load and no broken visuals appear on primary pages.
+- If any item appears wrong, leave feedback on the PR and revert the specific file(s) from the archive folder in a follow-up commit.

 ## Deliverables I will create if you ask next
 - `tools/pack-pbit.ps1`: safe pack/unpack script with dry-run mode.
 (I can add and demonstrate a dry-run.)